Carotid Ultrasound in Newton, NJ

 - Detection of other abnormalities of the carotid artery that can disrupt blood flow

-Typically, a physician will recommend a carotid ultrasound if the patient has certain types of strokes or another medical condition that can increase the risk of a stroke such as:
+Typically, a cardiologist will recommend a carotid ultrasound if the patient has certain types of strokes or another medical condition that can increase the risk of a stroke such as:

 - High blood pressure